 Marketing & Sales

-- The advent of social marketing has disrupted marketing practices.
+The advent of social marketing has disrupted marketing practices.
 Mass marketing and the one size fits all is out of date.
-Instead, intimacy with the customers and lasting connection are required to remain on the list of the favorite brands.
+Instead, intimacy with the customers and lasting connection are required to remain on the list of the favourite brands.
 Marketing people need to

-- Customer behavior is becoming highly unpredictable.
+Customer behaviour is becoming highly unpredictable.
 In a context of crisis, the consumers have less money to spend, thus new consumption patterns are emerging and products are being interchanged very easily.

 We support our clients in the following areas: